-At the completion of a CIP project, any funds remaining in the approved CIP budget will be reallocated to the CIP Reserve account.
-Reserve funds are available for BPC Policy No. 120 DRAFT allocation to existing or new CIP projects at the discretion of the Board.
-Reallocation of funds from CIP Reserve to any individual projects will require Board approval in accordance with this policy as well as other applicable policies including Board Policy No. 090, Transfer Between or Within Appropriated Items in Budget. its respective CIP subaccount.
+At the completion of a CIP project, any funds remaining in the approved CIP budget will be reallocated to its respective CIP subaccount.
 These funds are available for allocation to existing or new CIP projects at the discretion of the BPC.
 Reallocation of funds to any individual projects will require BPC approval in accordance with this policy as well as other applicable policies including BPC Policy No. 090, Transfer Between or Within Appropriated Items in Budget.